 Intermittent fasting and FMD are not the same.

-In contrast, the Fasting Mimicking Diet (FMD) uses specific foods that avoid triggering pathways in the body that take it out of a fasting state.
 Unlike traditional fasting, FMD does not adhere to specific timing or fasting windows.

-For more information: See a list of intermittent fasting protocols here.
+For more information, See a list of intermittent fasting protocols here.

 Amy Burkhart MD RD